Term 1: Ground Bass

 Create a supportive community:

-Students will work collaboratively on their compositions and as an ensemble in performing examples of Minimalism.
+Students will work collaboratively on their compositions in creating, mixing and arranging their own EDM tracks.

 Blues